Windows Server 2016 Is Reaching End of Life. Is Your Business Ready?

 Many modern applications and security platforms are already reducing support for aging infrastructure, making upgrades more urgent than ever.

 The good news?
-A server refresh is also an opportunity to improve:
+A server refresh is a good opportunity to improve:

 - Security